rclone/rclone/docs/content/commands/rclone_lsjson.md

 will be "subfolder/file.txt", not "remote:path/subfolder/file.txt".
 When used without --recursive the Path will always be the same as Name.

-If the directory is a bucket in a bucket based backend, then "IsBucket" will be set to true.
+If the directory is a bucket in a bucket-based backend, then "IsBucket" will be set to true.
 This key won't be present unless it is "true".